quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Note: Even if use of multiple packet number spaces is negotiated but a peer uses an zero length connection ID, then all packets sent to that peer MUST be numbered in a single number space (as specified in the previous section), because the packet level decryption implementation will only see one Connection ID sequence number (the default number 0).

+Endpoints can find which path a received packet belongs to according to the Destination Connection ID of the 1-RTT packet.
+Endpoints identify find the context of a path by its Connection ID or the Sequence number of Connection ID.

 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to claim usable connections IDs for itself.
 Before an endpoint adds a new path, it SHOULD check whether there is at least one unused available Connection ID for each side.

-Endpoints can find which path a received packet belongs to according to the Destination Connection ID of the 1-RTT packet.
-Endpoints can find the context of a path by its' Connection ID or the Sequence number of Connection ID.
+If the transport parameter "active_connection_id_limit" is negotiated as N, and the server provides N Connection IDs.
+If the client is already actively using N paths, the limit is reached.
+If the client wants to start a new path, it has to retire one of the established paths.

 ACK_MP frame {{mp-ack-frame}} can be returned via either a different path, or the same path identified by the Path Identifier, based on different strategies of sending ACK_MP frames.